Cyp9715/IMDB_CNN_binary_classification/README.md

 however, we do not currently have such clear information because we have not gone through the survey process.

-but
+### but

-personally think that the accuracy of the simple dichotomy is about 65-70 percent.
+I think that the accuracy of the simple binary classification is about 65-70 percent. (not objectively, it's just personal conjecture.)